This website uses cookies

 4. Government's Cost of Living Payments

-Cost of Living Payment: Around eight million people on means-tested benefits should have received a Cost of Living Payment in July.
-A second payment of £324 should be paid in November 2022.
+Cost of Living Payment: Around eight million people on means-tested benefits should have received Cost of Living Payments in July 2022 and November 2022.
+A further three payments are expected to be made in 2023/4 totalling £900.
+The first of these should have been received in April/May of this year.
+The second payment is due to be paid in October or November and the final payment in spring 2024.
 If you are eligible for this you don’t need to do anything, as you will get the payments automatically.
 If you are receiving tax credits but not an income-related benefit then the timescale is different.
 To find out more click here.

-Pensioner help: There will also be an extra £300 for pensioner households paid as an increase to their winter fuel payment to be paid from mid-November 2022, but you need to be the right age to qualify for this.
-You can find out more here by clicking here.
+Pensioner help: There will also be an extra £150/£300 for pensioner households paid as an increase to their winter fuel payment to be paid from mid-November 2023, but you need to be the right age to qualify for this.
+You will be sent a letter in October or November telling you how much Winter Fuel Payment you’ll get if you are eligible.
+You can find out more by clicking here.

 5. Debt advice and support